Scale AI documentation the “right” way

 Integration with other business applications

-One main benefit of integrating other applications with your ML documentation is the ability to provide (and easily access) key evidence related to models.
-For example, integrating tools for data governance, model monitoring, and model serving helps build important proof that best practices are being followed.
+One main benefit of integrating other applications with your modeling system documentation is the ability to provide (and easily access) key evidence related to models.
+For example, integrating tools for data governance, model monitoring, and model serving helps build important proof that best practices for industry standards and emerging technology frameworks are being followed.

 Leveraging these integrations also enables automations and workflows, and decreases having to rely on manual input.